River Safety Policy

 a.
-Comply with the Pentagon Sailing Weather and Wind Policy (under PSC River Marina on the website).
+Comply with the Pentagon Sailing Wind and Weather Policy

 b.
 Boats are not allowed to leave the slip when a Special Marine Warning is in effect for the area between the Key Bridge and Indian head, MD.

 c.
 Boats on the water when a Special Marine Warning is issued for the area between the Key Bridge and Indian Head, MD must immediately lower and start the engine, lower and secure sails and proceed to the nearest port (which may not be JBAB marina) until the storm passes.

 d..
 Skippers must continuously and carefully monitor weather conditions and shall take early measures to ensure boats are securely docked with fenders rigged and at the JBAB marina before storms.
 If the skipper has authorization from the River Commodore to operate the boat outside of the local operating area the skipper shall take early action to ensure the boat is docked at a safe location.

 a.
 The Training Commodore or Bridge member designated by the Training Commodore must meet with the Lead Instructor(s) prior to the on-the-water portion of the Basic Sailing keelboat class by phone or in-person before each class to emphasize the importance of weather and safety policies and procedures.

 b.
 Instructors must attend the Training Commodore’s pre-season Instructor Training (scheduled for 23 April) or other event that the Training Commodore designates to meet this requirement.

 c.
 The Lead Instructor(s) shall review and very closely follow the Weather and Wind Policy, checklists, other safety considerations, such as expected traffic, the importance of reefing early, state of tide and resultant hazards of grounding, debris in the river due to rain The Lead Instructor(s) must err on the side of caution in deciding whether to hold on-the-water classes that day or apply more stringent requirements appropriate to the circumstances.